centre-for-humanities-computing/chicago_corpus/data/corpus_description.md

 ### HURST

-Hurst score of sentiment arcs.
+Hurst exponent of sentiment arcs, using Adaptive Filtering for detrending arcs.
-Sentiment arcs were exctracted with the Vader-lexicon.
+Details of the method are to be found in [this 2021 paper](https://doi.org/10.1093/llc/fqz092) and in a [blogpost](https://centre-for-humanities-computing.github.io/fabula-net/blog/intro).

 ### APPENT